explodinglabs/jsonrpcserver/doc/api.md

 {'jsonrpc': '2.0', 'error': {'code': -32602, 'message': 'Invalid params'}, 'id': 1}
 ```

-*To include the "Name is required" message in the response, pass debug=True to
+*To include the "No fruits of that colour" message in the response, pass
-dispatch.*
+debug=True to dispatch.*

 ## Async

-Asyncio is supported Python 3.5+, allowing requests to be dispatched to
+Asyncio is supported, allowing requests to be dispatched to coroutines.
-coroutines.

 ```python
 from jsonrpcserver import method, async_dispatch